-Each month, the Advocacy Committee answers your questions about the AD 10 polices (aka, your terms and conditions of employment.)
-Hello, I'm Rob McTavish, an advocate on APSA's Advocacy Committee.
-On behalf of the Committee, I'm answering your questions related to coming forward to APSA with workplace issues.
+Each month, our Advocacy Committee answers your questions about the AD 10 polices (aka, your terms and conditions of employment.)
+Here is the Advocacy Committee Chair, Wanda Dekleva, to answer some of your questions about workplace issues.